 As the state considers an ambitious postsecondary attainment goal, North Carolina must focus on adult learner success.
-While there is limited, evidence-based research to guide changes to financial aid to better serve adult learners, some states are taking steps to improve how well their aid programs serve this critical demographic.
+While there is limited evidence-based research to guide changes to financial aid to better serve adult learners, some states are taking steps to improve how well their aid programs serve this critical demographic.
 In this paper, we have reviewed North Carolina's three need-based aid programs, provided examples from other states on how to make financial aid more accessible and beneficial to adult learners, and made recommendations that North Carolina may want to consider.
 In most cases, these policy reforms come about from focus groups and follow-up as well as policy audits of existing state and local policy.
 We recommend that North Carolina undertake a similar audit of their policies and programs to determine how they can better serve adult students.

-68 Carlson, A., & Laderman, S. (2018).
-"Defining the Promise: What Exactly is an Adult Promise Program?"
-SHEEO.
+Carlson, A., & Laderman, S. (2018).
+Defining the promise: What exactly is an adult promise program?
+State Higher Education Executive Officers Association.
 Manuscript in preparation.